-Our College motto, Servire Deo Sapere or 'To Serve God is Wise' articulates our commitment to the formation of the 'Terrace Gentleman' to be a young man of faith and learning who will make a difference through knowledge, humility and wisdom.
+Our College motto, Servire Deo Sapere or 'To Serve God is to be Wise' articulates our commitment to the formation of 'Gentlemen of Terrace' to be a young man of faith and learning who will make a difference through knowledge, humility and wisdom.

 Faith & Mission

 Atmosphere of Care